Emma Elizabeth Winnington1

 Consanguinity Index=0.01%

-Sir Anthony Edward Winnington, 7th Bt. was born on 13 May 1948.2 He is the son of Colonel Thomas Foley Churchill Winnington and Lady Betty Marjorie Anson.3 He married Karyn Kathryn Kettles, daughter of Francis Hubbs Kettles, on 5 December 1978.2
+Sir Anthony Edward Winnington, 7th Bt. was born on 13 May 1948.2 He is the son of Colonel Thomas Foley Churchill Winnington and Lady Betty Marjorie Anson.2 He married, firstly, Karyn Kathryn Kettles, daughter of Francis Hubbs Kettles, on 5 December 1978.2 He married, secondly, Alexandra MacColl, daughter of Alexander B. MacColl, on 13 July 2009 at London, England.3

-He was educated at Eton College, Windsor, Berkshire, England.2 He was educated at Grenoble University, Grenoble, France.2 He lived in 2003 at 20 Baskerville Road, London, England.2 He succeeded to the title of 7th Baronet Winnington, of Stanford Court, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He was educated at Grenoble University, Grenoble, FranceG.2 He lived in 2003 at 20 Baskerville Road, London, EnglandG.2 He succeeded as the 7th Baronet Winnington, of Stanford Court, co.
 Worcester [G.B., 1755] on 26 April 2003.2

 Children of Sir Anthony Edward Winnington, 7th Bt. and Karyn Kathryn Kettles